Skip to main content

 Baby On Board: What Does Texas Law Say About Keeping Our Kids Safe in the Car?

-Car Seat Laws in Texas Seat Belt RegulationsWe’ve all seen those yellow “Baby on Board” signs proudly displayed by new parents on the back windows of cars.
+Teddy bear secured with a seatbelt in a car, highlighting car seat and seat belt laws in Texas, with branding for Howard Lotspeich Alexander & Williams, PLLC.We’ve all seen those yellow “Baby on Board” signs proudly displayed by new parents on the back windows of cars.
 In a perfect world, drivers would slow down and car accidents involving children would never be an issue.
 But we don’t live in a perfect world.
 The Insurance Institute for Highway Safety (“IIHS”) reports that car accidents cause one in four unintentional injury deaths in children younger than 13.
 The IIHS explains that while most crash deaths occur among children traveling as passengers, proper restraint use dramatically reduces these fatalities.

 Such statistics are a sobering reminder that we must do all we can do to ensure that our kids are safe while traveling in a car.
 So what can Texas families do to make our daily commutes safer for our children?
 What does Texas law say about keeping our kids safe in the car?